camhelkuik/week-2/README.md

 # C#2ClassWeek2

+Assignment instructions and what the output should look like can be viewed [here](https://github.com/camhelkuik/week-2/blob/master/Assign_2_Exception(2).pdf)

-Chapter 13, Exercise 13.10, Page 543; Miles Per Gallon Exercise, Using Exception Handling from book Visual C# How to Program
+The exercise from the book Visual C# How to Program

-## Set Up
-1. The requirements for this assignment are to create an app that accepts two inputs from the user.
-One is the number of miles driven and the second is the number of gallons used.
-Once the inputs are given the application should calculate the miles per gallon.
-Then the application will ask if the user wants to continue.
-The user will input yes or no.

-2. For the first two inputs of miles driven and gallons used the application should use exception handling to check for the proper input.
-If a user inputs character(s) then the FormatException should be handled and an error message should be printed out on the screen for the user.
+Create an app that inputs miles driven and gallons used, and calculates miles per gallon.
+The example should use exception handling to process the FormatExceptions that occur when converting the input strings to doubles.
+If invalid data is entered, display a message informing the user.